The structural system may be composed of three basic types of structures.

 - The cost of the total masonry units used to construct these structures makes it unreliable.

-- The weight-bearing masonry structure has more weight.
+- This structure has more weight.

 - The thermal insulation properties of these structures are very poor.